 Lesson 3.
 Build trust with proactive communication

 Trust isn’t just about showing users what’s happening — it’s about telling them why before they even need to ask.
 Imagine a bank sending alerts without explaining the reasons behind them.
 Users are left guessing and frustrated.
-The same principle applies to AI systems: without clear, proactive communication, trust vanishes.
+The same principle applies to AI tools: without clear, proactive communication, trust vanishes.

 At Aampe, customers frequently asked how AI prevented spam and personalized message timing.
 They didn’t just want data; they wanted clear explanations.
 To address this, the team revamped their communication approach: